New to Homeschooling

 You need to keep a record of periodic assessments.

 You need to keep records for transcripts only after age 16.
+Each child homeschooling for highschool needs a transcript showing all high school level classes, credits, grades and gpa.

 You do not need to send any records to the state or local school district.